 - 2 cloves Garlic Minced or Finely Diced

 - Add the roast to a med-large sized slow cooker.

 - Mix all of the ingredients in a large measuring cup and then pour over the roast.

 - Cook on high for atleast 6 hours.
 It is done when you can poke a fork into the roast and easily turn it and meat releases from the roast when you do so.**Can also be cooked on low for 10-12 hours**

-- If you want to thicken the sauce you can add 1 tbsp of cornstarch with 1 tbsp of water in a slurry at the end while you are shredding the meat.
+- If you want to thicken the sauce you can add 1 tablespoon of cornstarch with 1 tablespoon of water in a slurry at the end while you are shredding the meat.
 I often do not find this step necessary as the meat absorbs alot of the moisture when you add it back into the slow cooker after shredding.

 - Be Sure to remove all of the cooking string, bone, cartilage and fat when shredding the meat.
 No body wants to eat that!

 - Delicious on my sesame hamburger buns with my classic coleslaw.
 Hope you enjoy!